LL.M. in European and International Trade & Investment Law (Master 2)

 - St John’s Track – New York Bar Option : One semester in Lyon (from September to December) and one semester in New-York, at our partner university, St John’s University (from January to May).

 At the end of both semesters, successful students will be awarded an LL.M.
 (French official Master 2 degree) and a Master of Laws (LL.M.) by St John’s University (New-York).
-For students following the St John’s Track, they have the opportunity to prepare for the New York Bar.
+Students following the St John’s Track have the opportunity to prepare for the New York Bar.

 Students may decide to stay for another semester at St John’s University to prepare for the New York Bar exam after having successfully completed the St John’s Track.
 Dual LL.M. students would have to enrol in at least 12 credits during the autumn semester at St John’s University.